-We’re now so close to the unveiling of the Emmeline Pankhurst statue (affectionately known by Mancunians as ‘Our Emmeline’) on Friday 14 December.
+The Emmeline Pankhurst statue (affectionately known by Mancunians as ‘Our Emmeline’) was unveiled with great excitement on Friday 14 December.
 But it all started for me in early February, with snow on the ground.
 The funding gap for the statue is bridged by the Government’s Centenary Fund (Centenary Cities).
 Time for celebration and the signing of my contract to sculpt the full-size Emmeline.
 There’s no time to waste so I get straight on with building the structure of the Our Emmeline armature (see my blog which is covering the process from armature to the unveiling).

 In early summer, Councillor Andrew Simcock (Chair of the Emmeline Pankhurst Statue Campaign), Manchester City Council women councillors and women from the SafeSpots charity visit my studio to see the clay Our Emmeline in progress (filmed by Huckleberry Films).